Lockout Tagout and Permit-to-Work: Where Isolation Control Fails

 The permit acts as a verification layer on top of the isolation process.
 But that verification only works when the isolation checks are genuine.

-If isolations are assumed rather than verified the permit becomes confirmation of a belief rather than confirmation of reality.
+If isolations are assumed rather than physically verified, the permit becomes an assumption of safety rather than a confirmation of reality.

-The relationship between these control layers is described in more detail in Permit-to-Work System Explained.
+The relationship between these control layers is described in more detail in The Permit-to-Work Guide: Managing High-Hazard Control of Work (2026).

 Several patterns repeat across industries.